post detail page top

 EI Bhawan – Chennai

-Sanjay Seth (SS): The standards prescribed for design of energy efficient building is ECBC, which as mentioned earlier does not specify any product or technology to showcase compliance.
-Labelling of appliances and products provides a consumer an informed choice on the performance of the specific product or appliance.
-In case of fenestration products, currently, there is no certification process in place in the country.
+Sanjay Seth (SS): The standard prescribed for the design of energy-efficient buildings is ECBC, which as mentioned earlier does not specify any product or technology to showcase compliance.
+Labelling of appliances and products provides a consumer with an informed choice on the performance of the specific product or appliance.
+In the case of fenestration products, currently, there is no certification process in place in the country.
 It is also important to note that the building construction is a dynamic industry and is continuously evolving.
-The design standards are therefore developed independent of the technology to meet the performance standards.
+The design standards are therefore developed independently of the technology to meet the performance standards.